 First thing first, rest your feet and take a breath.
 Then stand between the baseline and sideline.
 Don’t touch them with any of your feet.

 Then release the ball and hit it with your racket.
 Don’t miss it.
 And do it perfectly.
-If you miss it, it will be a server fault.
+If you miss it, it will be a serve fault.
 This entire process is called service motion.
 You will complete the service motion if you hit the ball with the racket or miss it.

 However, you need to serve diagonally.
 You cannot serve in the same direction.
 When you hit the ball, it must cross the net and reach the diagonal court as well.